bag3318/RockPaperScissors/docs/Comparing_Code.md

       def final_outcome(pl,co)
         return :WIN  if pl > co
         return :LOSE if pl < co
-        return :TIE  if pl = co
+        return :TIE  if pl = co # this could never happen due to the code in the play method; however, it is worth noting end
-      end
     end
   end